 Authorization must be obtained prior to the delivery of certain elective and scheduled services.
-Authorizations can be requested by faxing the Prior Authorization form to the designated Utilization/Authorization number 1-844-870-0159.
-Providers who are registered to use EPIC Link are encouraged to use the Web Portal when requesting prior authorization of medical services.
+All participating providers must use the provider portal, PlanLink, to request prior authorization of elective and scheduled services.
 The timeframes below comply with AHCA Requirements for decision making.
 Turnaround times for authorization of requested services are as follows: